TransparentHealth/mu2/transport/ttt-configuration.md

 4. Download the decompress the"tttdir" package.
 5. Adjust the settings in the "tk_props.txt" file.
 6. Download and Install the ttt war.
-7. Create/Obtain certificates for your domain and install them in the "external_cache".
+7. Create/Obtain certificates for your domain
+8. Install certificatse in the TTT
-8. Start the SMTP daemon.
+9. Start the SMTP daemon.
-9. Create the output folder for Direct validation messages.
+10. Create the output folder for Direct validation messages.
-10. Test the server.
+11. Test the server.

 1. Setup a new server with a public facing IP address: